Romeo

 Original

-Is it even so? then I defy you, stars!
+Is it even so?
+Then I defy you, stars!

 Thou know'st my lodging: get me ink and paper,